ashtontheanalyst/IPG-Inventory/README.md

 - Scanner can now be used in bluetooth or usb dongle 2.4 mode
 - Updated the styling from 0 to a lot

+**11/13/25**
+- Scanner button lights up green (animated) whenever you scan an item in successfully so the end user is sure it did something
+- Scanned in items row in the table's background color gets changed to green in order to show it's been scanned also
+- Scanner is now in python anywhere under asmith@rellis email
+- On Safari/Iphones, the scanner input wasn't working (our first bug yay), the button would light up green but the row of the item's background wouldn't change or show that it had been scanned.
+The issue was the the scannerInput element had to get some styling changes so that Safari wouldn't siable it as "insecure"

 ## Ideas
 1. Convert Ethan's Ruby on Rails application to a Python Flask application